 For your convenience, the MCAD Art Cellar offers students the option of purchasing supplies using a prepaid account.
 Students and families may add funds to their Art Cellar account any time during the Fall and Spring semesters through the Business office.
-If you have any questions, please contact Student Accounts at: student accounts@mcad.edu.
+If you have any questions, please contact Student Accounts at: student\accounts@mcad.edu.

-1. Adding Funds to your Art Cellar account (Students)
+1. Adding Funds to Art Cellar account (Students)

-- + To add funds to your Art Cellar (bookstore) account, please login to your myMCAD student dashboard and click, 'Launch MAXPay'. - + Click "Payments & Deposits" from the MAXPay main menu. - + Locate the 'Art Cellar Deposit' option and click, 'Select'.
+- + To add funds to your Art Cellar (bookstore) account, please login to your myMCAD student dashboard and click, 'Launch MAXPay'. - + Click "Make a Payment " from the MAXPay main menu. - + Click the "Prepaid Art Cellar Account" option.
 Enter the amount you would like to deposit and add it to your shopping cart to complete the payment process.

-2. Invite another payer to add funds to your Art Cellar account
+2. Invite another payer to add funds to Art Cellar account